tparchman/F25_BIOL792/week5/week5_primer.md

 <p>&nbsp;</p>

-# 4. Quick start tutorial for using jupyter notebooks
+# 4. Quickstart tutorial for using jupyter notebooks

 Now that youve written and run your first Python program as a `.py` script from the terminal, lets look at writing python code **Jupyter notebooks**.
 These notebooks are widely used in teaching, research, and data science because it lets you mix code, results, and notes all in one place.